Inf-convolution and optimal risk sharing with countable sets of risk measures: Optimal allocations

 \begin{proof} Let $\{h^i(X)\}_{i\in\mathcal{I}}$ be a $d$-robust optimal allocation for $X\in L^\infty$, and $\{X_n\}\subset L^\infty$ be such that $X_n\rightarrow X$ in $d$.
 Since $\rho^\mu_{conv}(X_n)\leq\sum_{i\in\mathcal{I}}\rho^i(h^i(X_n))\mu_i$, by convergence regarding $d$ we get that \end{proof}

 \begin{Rmk} Regarding the converse statement for proposition \ref{prp:rob}, Theorem 5 of \cite{Embrechts2018}, which is focused in quantiles, asserts that even continuity in respect to $d$ is not sufficient for the existence of a robust optimal allocation.
-Furthermore, from Remark \ref{rmk:rob}, when each member of $\rho_\mathcal{I}$ is a convex risk measure there is not robust optimal allocations regarding the Levy metric.
-In fact, this is a relatively new concept and even in the finite $\mathcal{I}$ case there is still not a general sufficient condition.
+It is well known that convex risk measures are not upper semicontinuous with respect to the Levy metric.
+By Proposition \ref{prp:propconv}, if each member of $\rho_\mathcal{I}$ is a convex risk measure, then so is $\rho^\mu_{conv}$.
+Thus, in this case, there are no robust optimal allocations regarding the Levy metric.
+In fact, this is a relatively new concept, and even in the finite $\mathcal{I}$ case, there is still not a general sufficient condition.
 We left for future research a more complete study of general sufficient conditions for robust allocations. \end{Rmk}